SamIsTheFBI/SAMI/README.md

 ME.

-Or if you are someone who is distro-hopping and wants a different kind of "distro".
+Or if you are someone who is trying out others' Arch setups.
 Or if you're making an Arch installer script for your own rice & would actually tinker around with the script.
 Or if Arch wiki is daunting to look at but you are eager to install Arch manually.

-This script is NOT for someone who wants to create their own Arch setup with ease because what you're actually looking for then is something like [ArchTitus](https://github.com/ChrisTitusTech/ArchTitus) or [Archfi](https://github.com/MatMoul/archfi).
-In my opinion no one should be making a permanent Arch setup with someone else's installer scripts, unless you're somehow happy with what they install for you.
+This script is NOT for someone who wants to create their own Arch setup with ease because what you're actually looking for then is something like [archinstall](https://man.archlinux.org/man/extra/archinstall/archinstall.1.en) or [Archfi](https://github.com/MatMoul/archfi).
+Unless you're happy with what they install for you, you should install Arch the traditional way.

 ## Why write all this?